CompassRed/ncco_wastewater_dash/README.md

 [![License: GPL v3](https://img.shields.io/badge/License-GPLv3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0)

 ## Overview
 In April of 2020, [New Castle County (NCCo)](https://nccde.org/) Executive Matt Meyer announced a partnership with Biobot Analytics, Inc. to begin regular analysis of county and city of Wilmington wastewater in order to estimate the level of novel coronavirus in the sewer service area.
-In August, those efforts are being continued through a parternship with the University of Delaware's newly created [Center for Environmental and Wastewater Epidemiological Research (CEWER)](https://www.udel.edu/academics/colleges/canr/departments/animal-and-food-sciences/affiliated-centers/cewer/).
+In August, those efforts are being continued through a parternship with the University of Delaware's newly created [Center for Environmental and Wastewater-based Epidemiological Research (CEWER)](https://www.udel.edu/academics/colleges/canr/departments/animal-and-food-sciences/affiliated-centers/cewer/).
 NCCo tasked [CompassRed](https://www.compassred.com/) with creating an interactive dashboard for this information (previously presented to the public in an Excel file).

 ## Technology Used
 This dashboard was created using R's application framework `shiny`.
 Main R packages used are: